xin-hedera/hedera-mirror-node/docs/database/README.md

 - Scope: Affected the records of 31 transactions
 - Problem: When a transaction over-bid the balance of its payer account as a fee payment, its record was omitted from the stream.
 When a transaction’s payer account could not afford the network fee, its record was omitted.
-- Solution: Fixed in Hedera Services v0.4.0 late 2019.
+- Solution: Fixed in Consensus Node v0.4.0 late 2019.
 Fixed in Mirror Node in v0.53.0 by adding an `errata` field to `crypto_transfer` and `transaction` tables and inserting the missing rows with the `errata` field set to `INSERT`.

 ### Record Missing for FAIL_INVALID NFT transfers